ROBOTIS-GIT/emanual/docs/en/faq/faq_dynamixel.md

 DYNAMIXEL Pro is highly recommended to use with DC 24V.

 # Why DYNAMIXEL X-series doesn't work with other DYNAMIXEL series?
-1. To communicate with any DYNAMIXEL, users must utilize the communication protocol accepted by the DYNAMIXEL as well as the [correct logic level (buffer circuit)](http://emanual.robotis.com/docs/en/dxl/x/xl430-w250/#ttl-communication).
+1. To communicate with any DYNAMIXEL, users must utilize the communication protocol accepted by DYNAMIXEL as well as the [correct logic level (buffer circuit)](http://emanual.robotis.com/docs/en/dxl/x/xl430-w250/#ttl-communication).
 The [XL430-W250-T](/docs/en/dxl/x/xl430-w250/) utilizes Communication [Protocol 2.0] for packet structure and instructions.

 2. The third-party software solution you linked likely did not work due to being based on Communication [Protocol 1.0].
-However, ROBOTIS does not recommend operating DYNAMIXELs without the appropriate communication circuit.
+However, ROBOTIS does not recommend operating DYNAMIXEL's without the appropriate communication circuit.

-3. [XL430-W250-T](/docs/en/dxl/x/xl430-w250/), and all Protocol 2.0 DYNAMIXEL actuators, may be configured to accept Communication Protocol 1.0 commands by changing the [Protocol Version parameter](/docs/en/dxl/x/xl430-w250/#protocol-version13) in the DYNAMIXEL firmware.
+3. [XL430-W250-T](/docs/en/dxl/x/xl430-w250/), and all Protocol 2.0 DYNAMIXEL actuators, may be configured to accept Communication Protocol 1.0 commands by changing the [Protocol Version parameter](/docs/en/dxl/x/xl430-w250/#protocol-version13) in DYNAMIXEL firmware.

 # What is the recommended torque for DYNAMIXEL?
 Each DYNAMIXEL has different torque ranges.